 25. Further, traditionally the SROs’ enforcement actions have not considered potential compensation of investors harmed by misconduct.
 They impose penalties intended to punish improper conduct and deter similar conduct, but financial penalties do not encompass disgorgement of profits from misconduct to clients who suffered damages as a result of the conduct, or compensation of such clients.
 Investors must rely on the complaints process, a flawed ombudsman process² for review of claims, or costly litigation (which is simply not accessible to most retail investors) to pursue compensation for losses caused by Notices of disciplinary actions, decisions and settlements rarely state whether the firm has compensated investors who suffered harm.

-26. There is a general lack of transparency and accountability inherent to the SROs enforcement hearing processes that provide for in camera hearings where proposed public.
+26. There is a general lack of transparency and accountability inherent to the SROs enforcement hearing processes that provide for in camera hearings where proposed settlements are presented to a hearing tribunal for approval without permitted access to the public.
 The hearing tribunal issues a written decision and provides limited reasons for the decision only after they have accepted and approved the settlement.
 We believe that open court principles of law should apply to all SRO enforcement hearings including hearings to consider proposed settlements, to better ensure public accountability.

 27. The use of funds raised by imposition of fines should also be reviewed.
 Currently proceeds of fines are paid into a “restricted fund” that may be used for specific purposes under recognition orders, including investor education.
 In some cases, the funds appear to have been used for projects that arguably should be undertaken as part of SRO operations that are paid for by the SRO’s securities industry members.
 IIROC has a formal policy that sets out the process for considering proposals for use of the restricted fund.
 The CSA should ensure that fines collected as a result of disciplinary actions for misconduct impacting retail investors, do not end up subsidizing the securities industry firms, including the firms involved in the misconduct.